 Weeklong Fiction Workshop: Style and Substance Instructor: Gabe Habash When crafting prose, writers have a wildly broad spectrum of stylistic possibilities.
 But whether your style is conventional or experimental, the prose must engage and surprise the reader on a narrative level.
 Participants will look at a range of novel excerpts and short stories that showcase the twin prose engines of narrative and style.
 We'll discuss how to make each participant's own distinct style shine through while simultaneously discussing how to integrate that style with the narrative.
 The idea is to make style and narrative complementary.
 Accepted participants will submit up to 20 pages by noon (MST) on May 17 and will have the opportunity to schedule a meeting with Gabe Habash during the week of class.
+Weeklong Hybrid Forms Workshop: Poetry & The Lyric Essay Instructor: Mary Ruefle This workshop is for those writing prose poems (so-called) and for those engaged in writing lyric essays (so-called).
+Either may apply, submitting no more than four poems or an essay of no more than five or six pages, or a few shorter essays totaling no more than five or six pages.
+Is it poetry or is it prose?
+The motto of this class is "We don't know and we don't care."
+The class consists of close attention to the participant's work and wherever it may lead us in discussion.
+Accepted participants will submit their work by noon (MST) on May 17, and will have the opportunity to schedule a lunch meeting (in pairs) with Mary Ruefle during the week of class.
 Weeklong Nonfiction Workshop: The Breath of Life Instructor: Amitava Kumar The title comes from a line by writer and editor William Maxwell: "After forty years, what I came to care about most was not style, but the breath of life."
 Maxwell is saying that we need not worry too much about well-ordered paragraphs or achieving a distinctive syntactic rhythm-all we need to catch is something ordinary but vital.
-In this advanced workshop, we'll devote our energies to the act or the practice of accessing both life and style.
+In this class, we'll devote our energies to the act or the practice of accessing both life and style.
 Readings will include Vivian Gornick on the difference between the situation and the story; John Berger, John McPhee, and Ira Glass on structure; Svetlana Alexievich, Claudia Rankine, Adrian Nicole LeBlanc, and Jonathan Franzen on finding words for living and dying; Janet Malcolm and Ian Jack on reporting about a world of differences; David Foster Wallace and Carolyn Forché on travel writing; and the words delivered in court by a woman raped on Stanford's campus-to get to what exactly?
 Not life simply, or style alone, of course, but to understand what it means to find the right words to challenge the givenness of the world, to make it open to expression and change.
-Each session will begin with 10 minutes of free-writing and will end with a brief discussion of rules of writing.
+Each session will begin with ten minutes of free-writing and will end with a brief discussion of rules of writing.
 Accepted participants will submit up to 20 pages by noon (MST) on May 17, and will have the opportunity to schedule a meeting with Amitava Kumar during the week of class.
-SPONSOR VISITING AUTHORS As a Visiting Authors Sponsor, you'll get the chance for you and a guest to mingle with authors at VIP events, and recognition on programs and other materials.
-A sponsorship is an excellent way to show your support for the Denver arts community and to have the chance to rub elbows with some of the writing world's finest.
-Contact Laurie Wagner at laurie@lighthousewriters.org for details.
-Weeklong Hybrid Forms Workshop: Poetry and the Lyric Essay Instructor: Mary Ruefle This advanced workshop is for those writing prose poems (so-called) and for those engaged in writing lyric essays (so-called).
-Either may apply, submitting no more than four poems or an essay of no more than five or six pages, or a few shorter essays totaling no more than five or six pages.
-Is it poetry or is it prose?
-Our motto will be, "We don't know and we don't care."
-This workshop consists of close attention to the participant's work and wherever it may lead us in discussion.
-Accepted participants will submit their work by noon (MST) on May 17, and will have the opportunity to schedule a lunch meeting (in pairs) with Mary Ruefle during the week of class.